circuitcoop/paperless-ngx/docs/api.md

     list of strings.
 When creating or updating a custom field value of a document for a select type custom field, the value should be the `id` of the option whereas previously was the index of the option.

+#### Version 8

+-   PaperlessTask objects now have a `task_name` field which replaces the old `type` field.
+The `type` field is now used to represent the way the task was created.
+Additionally, the tasks endpoint now returns different types of tasks other than simply 'file' tasks.
+See the API schema for more information.